HowDoIGitHelp/CMSC57CoursePack/CMSC 57 Course Guide.md

 All of the resources in this course can be found in the course pack.
 The course pack includes:

 - **Lecture Notes** - You'll find these files in the Lecture Notes Folder.
 They come in pdf form and markdown form.
 One of the Lecture notes in particular, Introduction to Linear Algebra, has some gifs that will not be loaded on the pdf files.
-You're better off opening the mark down version of this file (use a markdown viewr to open the md files)
+You're better off opening the markdown version of this file (use a markdown viewer to open the md files)
-- **Lecture Videos** - There's a link to the youtube playlist here.
-If you want the master copies
+- **Lecture Videos** - There's a link to the youtube playlist [here](https://www.youtube.com/playlist?list=PLWQOTeFPeCeu-hIGlswygQxs46M6f6M_e)
-- **Seatworks** - Not really seatworks since you'll be doing it at home, You can find them on the textbook as well.
+- **Seatworks** - Not really seatworks since you'll be doing it at home, You can find them on the course pack as well.

 ## Study Schedule

 This class is asynchronous, but if you start too late, you might end up getting overwhelmed by the amount of work.
-Here's the recommended schedule for completing the resources and lab exercises.
+Here's the recommended schedule for completing the resources and seatworks.

 | Week Number | Videos To Watch/Lecture Notes to Read                        | Seatworks                           |
 | ----------- | ------------------------------------------------------------ | ----------------------------------- |